A. COLLABORATIVE 2010-2011

 We are attempting to make connections with the piece of land upon which we live, in this particular location, with all of its natural elements and historical and cultural implications, in order to bridge various aspects of ourselves- including our personal histories.

-Additionally we want to personally connect to the 400-year history of the Acadians in Nova Scotia and Louisiana, to link to a past in which the inhabitants depended upon the ritual of farming and harvesting in order to survive.
+Though we want to personally connect to the 400-year history of the Acadians in Nova Scotia and Louisiana, to link to a past in which the inhabitants depended upon the ritual of farming and harvesting in order to survive, we now connect to world cultures and universal concerns.

 We want to fulfill a need like hunger.
 We plant silk-seed in order to harvest the fruits of an image to satisfy a hunger, not for food but for creative production.
 The interchange with the earth, the participation of the earth, the land, is crucial to our work.
 Our engagement with the land recalls the engagement of the farmer.
 Our farming is a quest for the nourishment of the creative peasant, feeding the aesthetic entity.